 These delicious mini Vegan Chocolate Peanut Butter Cups satisfy any chocolate craving.
 They're easy to make, refined sugar-free, gluten-free, and can be made in less than 30 minutes.

-I fancied up these mini chocolate peanut butter cups by topping them with a mixture of sea salt and pink pitaya powder.
+I leveled up these mini dark chocolate peanut butter cups by topping them with sea salt and pink pitaya powder.
 These sweet and salty little bites are perfect for Valentine's Day, any sweet celebration, or just because!

-These are the ingredients you'll need to make these vegan chocolate peanut butter cups:
+These are the simple ingredients you'll need to make these vegan chocolate peanut butter cups:

 - Vegan semi-sweet mini chocolate chips (dairy-free) - to ensure it's vegan, check the ingredients list for milk fat, milk solids, or dairy butter (cocoa butter is okay and is vegan).
-If you don't have the minis, you can use regular vegan chocolate chips, or a chopped up vegan chocolate bar (no milk products/dairy).
+I used the Enjoy Life brand.
+If you don't have the minis, you can use regular vegan chocolate chips, dark chocolate chips, or a chopped-up vegan chocolate bar.
+Cocoa butter is fine; it is not dairy.